 Father Alex asked Sister Amanda former Director what her hopes were for the children.

 “People arrive with babies and children that have been abandoned.
 We find babies on the doorstep, on the street or just left in the park to die.
 This is more than a refuge.
 It is a home where the children can start to feel like real people, to have Christian and moral values and be able to make the right decisions in their lives.
-They start a journey towards maturity, meaning they complete their studies and become professionals and good wives and mothers.
+They start a journey towards maturity.

 "During this journey, we will walk alongside them.
 Through everything we try to offer them the love and attention that they crave.
 We always listen and try to help.
 We are there whatever else happens.
 We value their lives.”

 A group of Worth students visited the Children's Home in July 2016.
 Read about their visit HERE

 2. Fe y Alegria ("Faith and Joy") schools provide quality education

 Creating new futures out of poverty for girls and boys

 Outreach Peru works with Fe y Alegria, which provides schooling in the poorest and most marginalised parts of Peru, both rural and urban.
 Each year we fund a different school or network depending on the necessities.
 For the last seven years, we have supported the construction of a new school in Tarma in the Highlands of Peru

 Father Alex asked Señorita Victoria Geldres, the Principal of a Lima primary school, what the school was hoping to achieve: